 Whether it's for yourself or a loved one, moving into a retirement village or nursing home is a big step.
-If all goes well, you'll be able to enjoy your retirement years in comfort and style.
+If all goes well, and if at home care isn't a suitable option, you'll be able to enjoy your retirement years in comfort and style.

 Entering a retirement village is a large financial commitment, so it's essential that you fully understand the contract and the costs involved.